-3 Select each thread point and its corresponding slot.
+- 1. On the Wirepaths tab, choose No Core. - 2.
+Select each thread point and its corresponding slot.
 Select the chain for each slot close to its thread point.

-NOTES:
+Notes:

-- If you were actually machining the part, each thread point would be the center of a pre-drilled hole for the wire. - In the Chaining Options dialog box, make sure that Break closest entity to thread point is unchecked. - 4 Click OK on the Chaining dialog box to complete chaining.
+- If you were actually machining the part, each thread point would be the center of a pre-drilled hole for the wire. - In the Chaining Options dialog box, make sure that Break closest entity to thread point is unchecked. - 3.
+Click OK on the Chaining dialog box to complete chaining.

-Exercise 4: Entering Toolpath Parameters
+Exercise 4: Entering No Core Toolpath Parameters